LudwigBooysen/MC-ColoredBricks/README.md

 > (reason)
 >
 > HOW YOU FOUND IT:
-> (explaination)
+> (explanation)
 >
 > RECOMMENDATION (optional):
 > (suggestion)

-This format is recommened as it helps define, verify and help with filtering.
+This format is recommended as it helps define, verify, and help with filtering.

 LABEL YOUR ISSUES CORRECTLY!